gtrixic/lets-meat-up/README.md

 Users will be directed to this page when the user selects a chat.

 This page will show messages of the 2 users via Firebase.
-Users will enter a message in the EditText box and clicked send, the Message recyclerView will update Real-Time.
-Their message will pop up in a pink message box while their partner's messages will pop up in a grey message box.
-Their messages will appear with a Time that follows the time the message is sent.
+Users can enter a message in the EditText box and click send, and the Message recyclerView will update Real-Time.
+Users' message will show in a pink message box while their partner's messages will show in a grey message box.
+Their messages will appear with a timestamp that follows the time the message is sent.

 The user Name is a Textview, backArrow, userProfile, sendButton are ImageButtons, the message is a RecyclerView with ImageView to surround the message and the message and time are TextViews.